BANKS DODGY DEALS CAMPAIGNS

 listed on Taiwan Stock Exchange

-Taishin International Bank is part of Taishin Financial Holdings (TFH).
+Taishin International Bank is a subsidiary of Taishin Financial Holdings (TFH).
 TFH's shareholder structure can be accessed here.

 Taishin International Bank is a commercial bank in Taiwan, which was established in 1992.
 The bank offers financial services through three business segments: Wholesale banking, Retail Banking and Finance and Financial Markets.
 The bank is active across Taiwan, and has offices in Hongkong, Vietnam, Singapore, Myanmar, Japan and Australia.
 In November 2019 Taishin International Bank adopted the Equator Principles.